cannatag/ldap3/docs/manual/source/tutorial_intro.rst

     >>> conn.extend.standard.who_am_i()

-We get an empty response.
+We have used and Extended Operation, conveniently packaged in a function of the ``ldap3.extend.standard`` package, and get an empty response.
 This means you have no authentication status on the server, so you are an **anonymous** user.
-This doesn't mean that you are unknown to the server, actually you have a session open with the server and you can send additional operation requests.
-Even if you don't send the anonymous bind operation the server will accept any operation requests as an anonymous user.
+This doesn't mean that you are unknown to the server, actually you have a session open with it, so you can send additional operation requests.
+Even if you don't send the anonymous bind operation the server will accept any operation requests as an anonymous user, establishing a new session if needed.

 .. note:: The ``extend`` namespace.
 The connection object has a special namespace called "extend" where more complex operations are defined
     This namespace include a ``standard`` section and a number of specific vendor sections.
-In these sections you can find methods to perform tricky or hard-to-implement operation.
+In these sections you can find methods to perform tricky or hard-to-implement operations.
 For example in the ``microsoft`` section you can find a method to easily change the user password, and in the ``novell`` section a method to apply transaction to groups of LDAP operations.
-In the ``standard`` section you can also find a very easy way to perform a paged search via generators.
+In the ``standard`` section you can also find an easy way to perform a paged search via generators.

-.. note:: Opening vs Binding: the LDAP protocol provides a Bind and an Unbind operation but, for historical reasons, they are not symmetric.
+.. warning:: Opening vs Binding: the LDAP protocol provides a Bind and an Unbind operation but, for historical reasons, they are not symmetric.
-    As any TCP connection the socket must be *open* before binding to the server .
+    As any TCP connection the communication socket must be *open* before binding to the server .
 This is implicitly done by the ldap3 package when you issue a ``bind()`` or another operation or can be esplicity done with the ``open()`` method of the Connection object.
 The Unbind operation is actually used to *terminate* the connection, both ending the session and closing the socket.
 After the ``unbind()`` operation the connection cannot be used anymore.
 If you want to access as another user or change the current session to an anonymous one, you must issue ``bind()`` again.